tenox7/WinTown/README.md

 # WinTown

-Back port of the classic [Micropolis](https://github.com/SimHacker/micropolis) (aka SimCity) game to Windows.
-The primary goal is to make the game playable on NT RISC machines like Alpha AXP, MIPS, PPC, IA64 and ARM.
+Backport of the classic [Micropolis](https://github.com/SimHacker/micropolis) (aka SimCity) game to Windows (Win32/NT).
+The primary goal is to make the game playable on NT RISC machines like Alpha AXP, MIPS, PowerPC PPC, Itanium IA64 and ARM.

 ![WinTown](wintown.png)